-Jeremy Griffith has dedicated the last 40 years of his career as a biologist to understanding and explaining the human condition.
+Biologist Jeremy Griffith has dedicated his life to understanding and explaining the human condition.

 Born in 1945, and raised on a sheep station (ranch) in rural New South Wales, Australia, Jeremy Griffith was educated at Geelong Grammar School in Victoria.
 He matriculated with first class honors in biology and in 1965 began a science degree at the University of New England in northern New South Wales.

 Deferring his studies in 1967, Jeremy hitchhiked to Tasmania, determined to save the Thylacine—the Tasmanian Tiger—from extinction.
 The search was to last more than six years—the most thorough investigation ever into the plight of the Tasmanian Tiger—but sadly concluded the ‘Tiger’ was indeed extinct.
 The quest generated articles in the American Museum of Natural History’s journal, Natural History, and Australian Geographic, and featured in an episode of the Australian television series A Big Country (To read a more detailed account of the search, visit Jeremy Griffith’s Remarkable Search for the Tasmanian Tiger).